RimuTec/faker/README.md

 - ZipCode(string stateAbbreviation = "")

 ## Business
-This class supports all 51 built-in and custom locales.
 - CreditCardExpiryDate()
 - CreditCardNumber()
 - CreditCardType()

 ## Code
-This class supports all 51 built-in and custom locales.
 - Asin()
 - Ean(int @base = 13)
 - Imei()